Planning a day trip to Santa Barbara, CA? Looking to spend a day in this beautiful coastal city? Spend an easygoing great day in Santa Barbara.

 - If you haven’t yet had the pleasure to experience it.

-- If anyone in your party is unable to walk long distances, but want the grand tour.
+- If anyone in your party is unable to walk long distances, but would like the grand tour.

 - If you just want to have a good time.